lgtmco/lgtm-docs/content/faq.md

 ![hook success](/docs/images/hook_success.png)

-Note that you can always click the re-deliver button to re-deliver a hook in the event of a network related failure.
+If the payload indicates the pull request was approved, and this is not reflected in the status you can click the re-deliver button to re-deliver the payload.